-Your LRAT 3000-4000 supports the importing or exporting of settings for all applications that allow import/export of settings.
+Your LinkRunner 10G supports the importing or exporting of settings for all applications that allow import/export of settings.

 NOTE: You can import and export settings only between the same kind of NetAlly products.
-For example, both units must be LinkRunner AT 4000s for a transfer to work.
-You cannot import or export settings between a LinkRunner AT 3000 and a LinkRunner AT 4000.
+For example, both units must be LinkRunner 10Gs for a transfer to work.